mattmassicotte/ConcurrencyRecipes/Recipes/Protocols.md

 }
 ```

-### Solutions #3: non-isolated actor conformance
+### Solution #3: non-isolated actor conformance

 You can also use a variant of solution #1 to add conformance to an non-Main actor.
 This does come with limitations.
-Particular caution should be used if this protocol comes from Objective-C. It is common for Objective-C code to be incorrectly or insufficiently annotated, and that can result in voilations of the Swift concurrency invariants.
+Particular caution should be used if this protocol comes from Objective-C. It is common for Objective-C code to be incorrectly or insufficiently annotated, and that can result in violations of the Swift concurrency invariants.
 In other words, deadlocks and isolation failure (which will produce crashes, you **hope**).

 ```swift
 protocol NotAsyncFriendly {